-Economy vs Health: they look like two worlds, but they are of course not.
-Too bad that two languages are spoken in this way.
-While that is not necessary: everything can ultimately be expressed in terms of "well -being" and "public health."
-We are not so used to it, usually we do that in terms of "money" and "economy".
+Economy vs health: they seem like two worlds, but of course they are not.
+It's a shame that two languages are spoken in this way.
+While that is not necessary: everything can ultimately be expressed in terms of 'well-being' and 'public health'.
+We are not used to that, usually we do it in terms of 'money' and 'economy'.

 Healthcare will also have to be laid on the ventilation, once the money is used up by the Lockdown.
 The Lockdown has already cost dozens of billions if we only look at the hard, direct editions.